-Yellowfin (Thunnus albacares) are a similar sized tuna to bigeye but mature at around 2 years old.
+Yellowfin (Thunnus albacares) are a similar sized tuna to bigeye but mature at around 2 years old4.
 They reproduce throughout the year making them highly productive.
-They are found throughout the Pacific, Indian and Atlantic Oceans and represent 28% of the world's tuna catch.
-Yellowfin meat is firm with a mild taste and can be canned or sold as fresh or frozen fillets.
+They are found throughout the Pacific, Indian and Atlantic Oceans5 and represent 28% of the world's tuna catch4.
+Yellowfin meat is firm with a mild taste and can be canned or sold as fresh or frozen fillets6.